phaubertin/jinue/doc/syscalls/README.md

 ### System Call Registers

 During a system call, information is passed back and forth between user space and the microkernel through four pointer-sized logical registers named `arg0` to `arg3`.

+The mapping of these four system call registers to actual CPU registers is architecture dependent.
+However, the system call specification given in terms arguments and return values set in the system call registers is independent of the architecture.

 ### System Call Implementations